sarunw/android-developer-interview-test/README.md

 ### Pokemon Detail ###

 #### 1. Create layout XML file and other related files ####
 For Pokemon detail screen, we haven't provided anything yet.
 Therefore, you will need to create an XML file and other related files by yourself.
+You can decide the dimension of the element in the layout base on your judgement.

 #### 2. Calling Api ####
 Call the URL passing from **Pokemon List Screen** to get the pokemon detail data.
 Then display the data on the UI.